MicrosoftDocs/customer-insights/ci-docs/customer-insights-dataverse.md

 ### Limitations

-There are two limitations when using Dataverse in connection with your own Azure Data Lake Storage account:
+There are two limitations when using Dataverse with your own Azure Data Lake Storage account:

 - There's one-to-one mapping between a Dataverse organization and an Azure Data Lake Storage account.
 Once a Dataverse organization is connected to a storage account, it can't connect to another storage account.
 This limitation prevents that a Dataverse doesn't populate multiple storage accounts.
 - Data sharing won't work if an Azure Private Link setup is needed to access your Azure Data Lake storage account because it's behind a firewall.
 Dataverse currently doesn't support the connection to private endpoints through Private Link.

 ### Set up PowerShell

-To execute the PowerShell scripts you first need to set up PowerShell accordingly.
+To execute the PowerShell scripts, you first need to set up PowerShell accordingly.

 1. Install the latest version of [Azure Active Directory PowerShell for Graph](/powershell/azure/active-directory/install-adv2).
    1. On your PC, select the Windows key on your keyboard and search for **Windows PowerShell** and select **Run as administrator**.